tomdpitts/tomdpitts.github.io/_pages/about.md

 ## news

-- 12/2025 - have been invited to Session Chair at [17th Asian Conference on Machine Learning](https://www.acml-conf.org/2025/) on 09-12 December 2025, Taipei.
+- 12/2025 - have been invited to Session Chair at [17th Asian Conference on Machine Learning (ACML)](https://www.acml-conf.org/2025/) on 09-12 December 2025, Taipei.

 ## research interests